General Charles Étienne César Gudin de la Sablonnière

 Arc de Triomphe: GUDIN on the east pillar

-Back in action with Marshal Davout's corps in the Army of Germany in 1809, Gudin led his division into battle that April at Thann, Abensberg, Eckmuhl, Ratisbon, and Wittenau.
+When Austria invaded Bavaria in April of 1809, Gudin was serving with Marshal Davout's III Corps in the Army of Germany.
+That month he led his division into battle against the Austrians at Thann, Abensberg, Eckmühl, Ratisbon, and Wittenau.
 Unable to take part in the fighting at Aspern-Essling due to the bridge being broken, at the end of June his division seized the area around the isles within the Danube where the army was to cross again.
-During the fighting at Wagram , Gudin was hit by shots four times, and the next month he received the honor of a Grand Eagle of the Legion of Honor.
+During the fighting at the Battle of Wagram in July, Gudin was hit by shots four times, and the next month he received the honor of a Grand Eagle of the Legion of Honor.

 © Nathan D. Jensen